The Birth of Krishna – When Kamsa’s Worst Fears Came True

 She looked at her husband, Nand, and asked him, “But I thought I had a baby girl.
 I had a glimpse of her before I passed out.”

 Her husband gave Yashoda a meaningful look.
 “You are blessed to be the Chosen One, the mother of Jagannath, the Lord of the Universe.”
-She looked back at the dark-skinned, handsome baby boy staring unblinkingly at her.
+She looked back at the dark-skinned, handsome baby boy staring unblinking at her.
 He cooed happily at her uncertain face.
 Yashoda was smitten!

 Please Subscribe